mlbonniec/yoga-booking/README.md

 ## Installation
 *`$` symbol only represents a bash terminal, don't write it when you execute the commands.*

+## Contribute
+To contribute to this project, simply read the [contributing documentation](./CONTRIBUTE.md).

 ### Download the project
 ```bash